CarineRey/pcoc/README.md

 * 4. a result directory `Tree_i` for each input tree containing:

-    + a. `BenchmarkResults.tsv`: a tabular file containing metadata and performance statistics for each Method and for different Threshold, for each simulated dataset.
+    + a. `BenchmarkResults.tsv`: a tabular file containing metadata (columns "RunID", "InputTree", ..., "DistanceSimuCouple") and performance statistics ("FN", ... , "MCC") for each method ("Method") and for each threshold ("Threshold") used, for each simulated dataset.
+"NumberOfConvergentEvents" and "NumberOfSites" are other metadata related to the scenario and to the alignment.

         >| RunID           | InputTree | ScenarioID | SimuCoupleID | C1    | C2 | DistanceSimuCouple | Method      | Threshold | FN    | FP  | TN    | TP    | Sensitivity | Specificity | MCC    | NumberOfConvergentEvents | NumberOfSites|
         >|-----------------|-----------|------------|--------------|-------|----|--------------------|-------------|-----------|-------|-----|-------|-------|-------------|-------------|--------|--------------------------|---------------|